stevenchiu30801/bans-5gc-in-a-box/README.md

 SRIOV_INTF=devicename make bans-5gc-sriov
 ```

 NOTE 1: The *make* script performs server setup for SR-IOV, such as loading device's kernel module and creating required virtual functions, which is experimental and only be tested with Intel Ethernet adapters.
-Manually configure your server for SR-IOV devices if *make* target fails at `sriov-server-setup`.
+Manually configure your server for SR-IOV devices if *make* fails at target *sriov-server-setup*.

 ### Customizing Configuration